Skip to main content

 Quartile Pay BandsMaleFemale

-Cafcass’ Gender Pay Gap Reporting for 2023 shows that across our whole workforce, our female staff on average earn 2.2% less per hour than male staff.
-This is a small increase from the previous year.
-For staff in the middle of the workforce (median average) there is no difference in pay for either gender.
+Cafcass’ Gender Pay Gap Reporting for 2024 shows that across our whole workforce, our female employees on average earn 0.2% more per hour than male employees.
+This is a decrease of 2.4% from the previous year and the first year that we have reported a negative value.
+For employees in the middle of the workforce (median average) there is no difference in pay for either gender.
 This is the same as the previous year.

-Only a very small number of staff within Cafcass are eligible to receive any form of bonus and this figure is therefore highly susceptible to significant levels of skew.
-In this year’s figures a small number of staff received attraction/recruitment payments to support our talent attraction strategies and these were paid in greater proportion and at higher mean average values to female employees.
+Cafcass does not operate any form of performance bonus payments and only a very small number of employees are eligible to receive any other form of additional payment.
+Due to the small numbers involved this figure is highly susceptible to significant levels of skew.
+In this year’s figures a small number of employees received attraction/recruitment payments to support our talent attraction strategies and these were paid in greater proportion and at higher mean average values to female employees.

 Cafcass whole workforce